pr0me/rust-for-critical-space-systems/README.md

 Note that the compiled lib will be in `./target/powerpc-unknown-none/release/libcsp_rs.a`.

-The flag to build the core lib and the target are defined in `.cargo/config.toml`, thus the library automatically builds for ppc.
+The flag to build the core lib and the target are defined in `.cargo/config.toml`, thus the library automatically builds for PPC.

 Other things to note (but that are taken care of):
 - `csp-rs` is intended to be used as part of `libcsp`, i.e., you should link against `libcsp` as a dependency.